The Japanese use herbs and spices to elevate their cooking. Learn about the different herbs and spices and how to incorporate them into your dish!

 What Are Herbs & Spices?

-Herbs and spices add flavor, fragrance, and color to our meal, but can you tell the difference?
+Herbs and spices add flavor, fragrance, and color to our meals, but can you tell the difference?
 To refresh your memory, let’s look at their definitions.

 The Herb Society of America defines herbs as “small, seed-bearing plants with fleshy, rather than woody, parts.
 They are valued for their flavor, fragrance, medicinal and healthful qualities, economic and industrial uses, pesticidal properties, and coloring materials.”
-While fresh herbs are the best for their aroma and flavor, it is also readily available dried.
+While fresh herbs are the best for their aroma and flavor, they are also readily available dried.

 Spices are “any dried part of a plant, other than the leaves, used for seasoning and flavoring a recipe, but not used as the main ingredient.”
 You can find spices whole or ground into powder for easy use.
 Examples include chili peppers, coriander seeds, turmeric, and star anise.